Last Updated on June 7, 2021

 While we do have a lot of blocks, there’s a chance that you will not use all of our blocks.
 Perhaps you found a better plugin alternative for one of our blocks (if you do, please let me know in the comments), or you simply don’t have any use for some of them.
 In any case, we do not want to clutter your screen with never-been-used blocks.
 To address this, we created a new settings page where you can enable and disable all of our blocks.

 Feel free to enable or disable any block from your admin any time.
 Once a block is disabled, you won’t be able to select that block when building your pages.
 Don’t worry though, if one of your pages is using a block that’s disabled, it will continue to work without any problems.

 “Basic” & “Plain” Designs

-Probably one of the most requested feature I’ve gotten is about how to change the border radius or remove the shadow or the box container of a block.
-I’ve suggested adding some additional CSS to do the necessary modifications, but this method isn’t ideal.
+Probably one of the most requested feature we’ve gotten is about how to change the border radius or remove the shadow or the box container of a block.
+We’ve suggested adding some additional CSS to do the necessary modifications, but this method isn’t ideal.

-To address this, we’ve started rolling out a design picker and new settings to change the border radius and change the shadow.
+To address this, we’ve started rolling out layout options and new settings to change the border radius and change the shadow.
 We’ve added 9 different shadows as an added bonus, ranging from a very thin line, to a huge drop shadow.

-Aside from those 2 major updates, we also have a few bug fixes and changes.
+Aside from these 2 major updates, we also have a few bug fixes and changes.
 Here are the notable ones: